Transculturality - the puzzling form of cultures today Wolfgang Welsch

 Appeared in: California Sociologist, 17 & 18 (1994/1995) pp. 19-39.

+The concept of transculturality suggests a new conceptualization of culture differing from classical monocultures and the more recent conceptions of interculturality and multiculturality.
 The traditional description of cultures as islands or spheres is descriptively wrong, because cultures today are characterized internally by a pluralization of identities and externally through border-crossing contours.
 Furthermore, this traditional concept, which emphasizes homogeneity and delineation, is normatively dangerous in structurally suppressing differences and encouraging separatism and violent conflicts.
 The concepts of interculturality und multiculturalism tackle some of these ills, but their basic flaw remains the presupposition of cultures as homogeneous islands or enclosed spheres.

 The concept of transculturality seeks conversely to articulate today's cultural constitution, one characterized by intertwinement, and to elicit the requisite conceptional and normative consequences.
 Furthermore, transculturality is found at the individual microlevel too: most of us are cultural hybrids.
 Transculturality aims for cultures with the ability to link and undergo transition whilst avoiding the threat of homogenization or uniformization.
 Cultural diversity arises in a new mode as a transcultural blend rather than a juxtaposition of clearly delineated cultures.